Our Mission

 History

 AMOC is, all at once, a shared workspace, performance space, rehearsal space and community center offering artists a place to practice, teach, develop and display their crafts.
 The original sanctuary offers a space for full productions and workshops.
-The half-basement, nicknamed “The Underground”, is lined with Sunday School classrooms transformed into various creative workspaces.
+The half-basement, nicknamed “The Underground”, is lined with Sunday School classrooms transformed into various creative workspaces including a recording studio, a music school, and private artist studios.
+The full kitchen acts as a prep space and springboard for various local culinary artists.
 As the first performance in the sanctuary in the Spring of 2017, Dallas-based Cara Mia Theater launched their world premiere of Caridad Svich’s De Troya.

 ADA Accessibility